Nuand/bladeRF-fsk/README.md

    Occassionally when AGC is enabled, the AGC reacts too quickly after the frame ends, gaining up the noise and causing the noise power estimate to be too high.

-4) The program currently does not support Windows, only Linux/OSX
+4) The program currently does not support Windows

 ## Troubleshooting ##
 Is the FSK modem not working for you?
 Here are some troubleshooting steps: